ShahAashka/CountdownTimer/README.md

-Countdoen Timer in Vanilla JS
+Countdown Timer in Vanilla JS

-Must Have Features
+Must-Have Features

-* Time should display in hours, minutes and seconds
+* Time should be displayed in hours, minutes, and seconds
-* Provide with start, pause and continue buttons
+* Provide start, pause, and continue buttons
-* Stop when time reaches to 0:0:0
+* Stop when time reaches 0:0:0

 Good to Have Features